 When Yvonne is not at school, she loves to spend time outdoors hiking in the Valley and around the West.

-Prior to joining Community School, Keith spent 21 years in construction and construction management in the Seattle area.
+Prior to joining the Cutthroat team, Keith spent 21 years in construction and construction management in the Seattle area.

 Rob Landis joined the Community School faculty in 1998 and has served as a learning specialist and eighth grade team teacher.
 He presently serves as the Outdoor Program Assistant Director.
 Rob first attended the University of Colorado, took a short twenty-year break, and then completed his degree in earth science education at Boise State University.
 During his short break, Rob facilitated his addiction to wilderness adventures through jobs that included chef, river guide, NOLS instructor, director of ski operations at Galena Lodge, and Nordic coach for the Sun Valley Ski Education Foundation.
 Rob is a Wilderness EMT, Outdoor Emergency Care Technician, CPR Instructor, Leave No Trace Master Educator, Level 3 Avalanche practitioner and an American Avalanche Association professional, AMGA Single Pitch Climbing Instructor, licensed USSA Nordic coach, licensed Ham radio operator, and a licensed Idaho ACA Kayak Instructor.
 Rob is passionate about wild places, his family, and introducing students to the amazing world of wilderness travel.
 He lives in Hailey with his wife Amy; daughter Annika graduated from Community School in 2016.